kostaskougios/cloning/wiki/Usage.md

 # WARNING #

 Cloning can be potentially dangerous.
 Cloning files, streams can make the JVM crash.
 Also cloning proxies (i.e. objects returned by ORM libraries) means a big graph of objects might be cloned which can lead to performance issues and potential crashes.
 Always enable cloner's debug mode during development, which will print all cloned classes to the console : cloner.setDumpClonedClasses(true)

+# Jdk 8 , 9 and 10

+From version 1.11.0, cloner requires jdk 11 or better.
+Please use an older cloner version if you want to use an older jdk.

-# Jdk 9
+# Jdk 9 and above

 You may get a warning in jdk 9 due to the reflection that the cloning library uses to clone objects: